sauparna/trecbox/README.txt

 readability, otherwise, specifying a large number of models on one line looks clumsy.)

-This is of the follwoing from:
+This is of the following from:

     TESTCOL [name] [doc] [query:part:subset] [qrel]
     MODEL [m1:c1] [m2:c2] ...